bitcoinops/scaling-book/x.consolidation/consolidation.md

    keeping the number of outputs the same and increasing the value of each output, overall increasing the amount of money you have in the pool.
-Note that this also increases the amount of money you'll lose due to theft or accident involving your hot wallet.
+Note that this also increases the amount of money you'll lose due to theft or accident involving your wallet.

 2. Increase the average value of the outputs in your UTXO pool by keeping the total amount the same but decreasing the number of